 Not included in cruise rate.
 Pre-booked option for up to 50 guests.
 Hot air ballooning must be booked at time of reservation.
 Each tethered hot balloon flight will be about 15 minutes in duration.
 A certificate will be provided as a memento.

-Shipboard accommodation with daily housekeeping; all breakfasts, lunches and dinners on board throughout your voyage; a complimentary selection of alcoholic and non alcoholic beverages; all shore landings; Expedition Leader; Zodiac transfers and cruising; presentations by Expedition Team and guest speakers; photographic album on DVD; a pair of waterproof expedition boots on loan for shore landings; an expedition parka – yours to keep; coffee, tea, cocoa available around the clock; comprehensive pre-departure materials; miscellaneous service taxes and port charges throughout the program; luggage handling aboard ship; helicopter transfers and aerial sightseeing according to each day’s program; one night pre- and one night post-expedition hotel accommodation in Helsinki; on embarkation day, a transfer from the group hotel to the Helsinki airport and from the Murmansk airport to the ship; on disembarkation day, a transfer from the ship to the Murmansk airport and from the Helsinki airport to the group hotel in Helsinki; emergency evacuation insurance for all passengers to a maximum benefit of $100,000 per person*.
+Shipboard accommodation with daily housekeeping; all breakfasts, lunches and dinners on board throughout your voyage; a complimentary selection of alcoholic and non alcoholic beverages; Zodiac transfers and cruising; downloadable photographic journal; a pair of waterproof expedition boots on loan for shore landings; an expedition parka – yours to keep; coffee, tea, cocoa available around the clock; miscellaneous service taxes and port charges; luggage handling aboard ship; group helicopter flightseeing according to daily program; emergency evacuation insurance for all passengers to a maximum benefit of $100,000 per person*.
+Subject to change without notice.

-Any airfare; passport and visa expenses; government arrival and departure taxes; any beverages that are not in the complimentary selection; any meals ashore; baggage, cancellation and medical travel insurance; excess baggage charges; laundry and other personal charges; telecommunications charges; gratuity for ship’s crew and Expedition Team members; hot air balloon option ($295 per person); fuel surcharge may apply.
+Airfare; mandatory charter airfare package; passport and visa expenses; government arrival and departure taxes; any beverages that are not in the complimentary selection; meals ashore unless otherwise specified; baggage, cancellation, interruption and medical travel insurance; excess baggage charges; laundry, bar and other personal charges; phone and internet charges; gratuity for ship’s crew and Expedition Team members; hot air balloon option; extra helicopter flights beyond included; fuel surcharge may apply.

 *Emergency Evacuation Insurance: